 As their business expands, the staff’s roles and responsibilities expand too.
 The staff play a bigger role in building their client’s businesses than simply taking charge of administrative tasks.

 We daresay that the reason why some tenured applicants don’t make the cut is that they have developed a mindset that they only need to learn and master a few tasks.

 The fact is that most offshore companies try to pigeonhole their staff into 1 to 3 core functions.

-Using financial planning again as an example, other offshore companies only invest in their staff to learn parts of the RG 146 that relates to their role.
+Using financial planning again as an example, other offshore companies only invest in their staff to learn parts of the RG 146 that relate to their role.